 - No competitor may take part in any practice session, qualifying session, warm-up or race without the official timing transponder mounted in the correct position in his/her bike.

-- In instances where MSA has approved the use of an alternative timing system, transponders may not be required.
+- In instances where the organisers have approved the use of an alternative timing system, transponders may not be required.

 All riders are required to attend the riders briefing that is held at each event.